Who We Are

-In fiscal year 2012 (July 2011 - June 2012), we distributed 45 million pounds of nutritious food to low-income people in need in every zip code of our service area from Daly City to Gilroy, and from the ocean to the bay.
+In fiscal year 2016 (July 2015 - June 2016), we distributed more than one million pounds of nutritious food each week to low-income people in need in every zip code of our service area from South San Francisco to Gilroy, and from the ocean to the bay.

-We provide food efficiently through our innovative direct-service programs (see below) and by collaborating with a network of more than 300 partner non-profit agencies operating at 740 different food distribution sites.
+We provide food efficiently through our innovative direct-service programs (see below) and by collaborating with a network of over 320 partner non-profit agencies operating at 850 different food distribution sites.
 Partner agencies include shelters, pantries, soup kitchens, children's programs, senior meal sites, and residential programs.

-Throughout the fiscal year, volunteers contributed nearly 300,000 hours of service, which saved us more than $5.9 million in equivalent personnel costs.
+Throughout the fiscal year, volunteers contributed over 310,000 hours of service, which saved us $6.6 million in equivalent personnel costs.

 Who We Serve

-During the fiscal year, we served an average of 243,177 people per month.
+During the fiscal year, we served more than one quarter of a million people per month.
 The majority of people we serve are seniors and low-income families with children.

 Food Bank Programs